mautrix/docs/bridges/go/discord/relay.md

 To enable relaying in a room, use `!discord set-relay`.
 The command requires a parameter, which can either be `--create [name]` or `--url <url>`.

+The room must be bridged before running `set-relay`.
+You can either have the bridge create rooms by bridging the entire guild with the `guilds` command, or you can bridge individual channels using the `bridge` command.

 * `!discord set-relay --create` will create a new webhook.
 You must be logged into the bridge as a user or bot that has privileges to create webhooks in on the Discord side.